eunaosouia/api-fullstack-produtos-clientes/README.md

 ## 💡 Notes
 - Node.js and npm required
 - SQLite3 used for local development
-- Phone input accepts only phone numbers structure
+- Phone input accepts only valid phone numbers (regex)
+- Email input validated with regex
 - DDD architecture for clean code separation
+- Unique constraints for name, email, and phone

 ---